 Cisco has implemented some security measures to safeguard its Cisco devices from the unauthorized access.
 Therefore, to be able to secure the physical ports on a Cisco Switch, we have to enable the Port Security.

-There are a few options available to the user while he’s configuring the Port Security.
+There are a few options available to the user while configuring the Port Security.
 One such option is to limit the number of MAC Addresses that the port can connect with.
+This security feature does not provide complete security however it makes extremely difficult for the attacker to break into the network.
+The only way hacker can beat this security parameter is by finding out the attached mac-address and giving the same mac-address to the device which attackers wants to connect to the particular switch port.

 In this lab, we will allow only one MAC Address to be able to access the interface fast Ethernet 0/2.
 If some other device is attached to the interface the port will go to shutdown state.
-Also, the light will turn amber on that switch port.
+Also, when the port will be shutdown then the light on the switch will turn amber on that switch port so admin can find out the issue just by looking at the physical indicator on the switch.

 To enable Port Security on a Cisco switch, we have to change the ‘Switchport’ mode from dynamic to access.
 By default, the Switchport mode is set to dynamic.
 Once the Switchport mode is changed, we can then enable the Switchport security on that port.